All roads lead to Rome, Capitalis Monumentalis on the Library of Celsus, photo by Codrin Rusu.

 Harsh?
 Certainly.
 But in Italy back then, throwing around insults was practically an art form in itself.

-So the Venetian introduced a new style called Antiqua—a deliberate nod to the ancient world and a bold farewell to the aesthetics of the Middle Ages.
+So the Venetian introduced a new style called Antiqua, a deliberate nod to the ancient world and a bold farewell to the aesthetics of the Middle Ages.

+Antiqua, you see, was a mix of two sources.
 The uppercase letters were based on Capitalis Monumentalis, as seen in Roman inscriptions.

 It turns out that serifs were born from the very tools of early font design.